freeradical13/freeradical13.github.io/index.md

 [Short Tandem Repeats][] (STRs) are repeating nucleotide sequences at particular locii that vary in length across organisms of the same species.

+Homologous genes between two species are [orthologous][] if they came from an ancestor species.
+Homologous genes are [paralogous][] if they came from gene duplication within a species.

+[Horizontal Gene Transfer][] is the movement of genetic material other than from parents to children.

 #### Hardy-Weinberg Equilibrium

 Given frequencies of two alleles in a diploid population, the [Hardy-Weinberg Principle][] may be used to predict the genotypes of offspring assuming random sexual reproduction, a large population, no mutations, and other conditions.
 If the observed genotypes of offspring match predictions, then it may be inferred that the gene frequencies are not changing (i.e. they're in Hardy-Weinberg Equilibrium):